Thirty per cent of workers check their emails on vacation and just as many say they return feeling like they never should have left.

 Even joking with workers that they’re abandoning ship may make particularly conscientious employees feel bad – be positive about their trip and show you’re happy to spare them for a while.

-Does your organisation have any employee discounts on entertainment and travel?
+Does your organization have any employee discounts on entertainment and travel?
 If so, actively share any offers with your staff.

 Make sure your employees know you don’t expect them to answer emails while on vacation – in fact, you can even go one step further and ban access altogether while they’re away.